 What do you serve with a summer inspired cheese platter?
 This board was created to be light, refreshing and inspired by seasonal flavors.
 It goes great as an appetizer for a picnic with some wine or sandwiches.
 Another option is to serve it alongside grilled or smoked meats and vegetables at a family or holiday outdoor party.
 Serve it alongside summer seafood down at the beach, hosting friends for a patio dinner party, for an intimate bridal party or bachelorette.

 What do you drink with this summer cheese plate?
 Anything light and fruity would go great with this platter.
 I’d serve Rose or another chilled light wine, any light or fruity beer or a classic cocktail like a mojito or gin and tonic.
 Any of those would compliment the board well, but ultimately drink whatever you fancy in the summer.

 How do you store leftovers from a cheese board?
 Store any leftover cheese in an airtight container in the fridge.
 You can store the two cheeses together.
 Store all fruit together in an airtight container in the fridge.
+Salami can be put in a reusable sealed container in the fridge.
 If you have leftover jam, store that in a sealed container in the fridge.
 Almonds and baguettes can be stored in airtight containers on the counter.
 It is hard to store already picked mint, so I’d either use it in a mojito or toss it.